 The Petersen family has been using composting toilets for several years now.
-They started out in an renovated airstream with a composting toilet / all-in-one method, and upgraded/improved to a diverter composting toilet in their 5th wheel.
+They started out in a renovated airstream with a composting toilet/all-in-one method, and upgraded to a diverter composting toilet in their 5th wheel.

 Their composting toilet was the inspiration and first prototype for what would be the THRONE composting toilet products later on.
 Their experience and modifications have helped improve and perfect the Throne system.
 Here's what they've learned.

 What made you decide on a composting toilet?